kiegroup/appformer/uberfire-docs/docs/security/security.md

 # Security

-Uberfire provides a complete authorization management subsystem for protecting user access to specific resources or features.
+Uberfire provides a complex authorization management subsystem for protecting user access to specific resources or features.
 In order to understand how the security mechanism works a few core concepts need to be introduced first.

 #### Roles and groups